5 ways to help children deal with grief

 Some people may discourage children from coming to funerals and memorial services.
 But it can be an important step in their grieving process.

-“Whether it's watching the Queen's funeral, or going to the funeral of their own relative, our advice is to be led by the child or young person,” they said.
+“Whether it's watching the Queen's funeral, or going to the funeral of their own relative, our advice is to be led by the child or young person,” they say.

 “Funerals and memorials can be a way for children to help process their feelings and understand the finality of what's happened.
 They can also be a time for sharing memories and children can be part of that, if they want to.”